shedwyn/bias-tracker/README.md

 ##Background

 * I found myself in the position of truly being the minority in an environment created for the majority when I enrolled in an intensive programming vocational learning "bootcamp" in 2016.
-Having once been 1/10 of the non-black employees at a historically black organization, I thought I had experienced being the "minority" but it is quite different to truly be the minority in a world structured for someone else.

 * One thing I started to do was write down when an incident of possible gender bias occurred, so I could look back at it with a cooler head and determine if it really was bias in action.
 I also decided to record when someone else was kind to me, or inclusive, because it only felt "fair" to record both types of interactions.
 When I counted, I found that there were far more inclusive incidents than exclusive.
 The idea for this web application was born in that moment.